-In the past, certain entities in the NSW Government have been restricted from depositing money into the centralised banking system due to legislative impediments.
+Previously, certain entities in the NSW Government have been restricted from depositing money into the centralised banking system due to legislative impediments.
 This has, in turn, prevented the State from fully optimising the balance sheet and experiencing reduced interest payments and improved debt headroom.
-The GSF Bill removes these metaphorical shackles and allows the Government to make the State's money work for the State.
+The GSF Act removes these metaphorical shackles and allows the Government to make the State's money work for the State.